mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/administering-clusters/managing-aws/index.md

 model: /mesosphere/dcos/2.0/data.yml
 ---

-You can scale your AWS cluster or change the number of agent nodes.
+You can scale your AWS&reg; cluster or change the number of agent nodes.

 ## Scaling an AWS cluster

-The DC/OS AWS CloudFormation template is optimized to run DC/OS, but you might want to change the number of agent nodes based on your needs.
+The DC/OS&trademark; AWS&reg; CloudFormation template is optimized to run DC/OS, but you might want to change the number of agent nodes based on your needs.

 <p class="message--warning"><strong>WARNING: </strong>Scaling down your AWS cluster could result in data loss.
 We recommend that you scale down one node at a time, letting the DC/OS service recover.
 For example, if you are running a DC/OS service and you scale down from 10 to 5 nodes, this could result in losing all the instances of your service.</p>